fmtr/hct/README.md

 Next we specify the options to show in our pull-down.
 We can use a `MapData` object, which will create incoming/outgoing (i.e. incoming from Home Assistant, outgoing from Tasmota) mappings for use in any callbacks we write.
-So this is a mapping from strings, to integers.
+So this is a mapping from strings to integers.

 ```be
 food_data=hct.MapData({'Default':0, 'Fries':1,'Shrimp':2,'Pizza':3,'Chicken':4,'Fish':5,'Steak':6,'Cake':7,'Bacon':8,'Preheat':9,'Custom':10})
 ```

 Then we write a very simple callback closure to set those Tuya IDs (the `value` argument) on the Tasmota side, when their names are selected in Home Assistant.
-This again uses an `hct` utility, function `tuya_send`, to send the value.
+This again uses an `hct` utility function, `tuya_send`, to send the value.

 ```be
 set_cookbook_entry=/value->hct.tuya_send(4,3,food_data.in.find(value,0))